 Here is my predicted top 10 in alphabetical order:

-- Albania is a personal favourite of mine and in an ideal world, even winning the whole thing shouldn't be out of its reach.
+- Albania is a personal favourite of mine and in an ideal world, even winning the whole thing shouldn't be out of question.
 In real life, however, the country remains underappreciated and I'm already preparing myself for the inevitable disappointment (with the continent of Europe, that is, not the song itself).
 Still, I want to believe in a top 10 placement.

 - I feel like Denmark might have lost a little bit of steam along the way but it should still do well enough.